 My First Trip With Pet Chihuahuas

-I learned a lot on this trip about how to travel with my dogs; beginning with booking a pet friendly hotel, dog-proofing the car, dog travel accessories, safe pit stops and finally arrival at the hotel; only to begin another set of lessons.
+I learned a lot on this trip about how to travel with my dogs, beginning with booking a pet friendly hotel, dog-proofing the car, packing dog travel accessories, making safe pit stops.
+The arrival at the hotel would only bring another set of lessons.

 Dog Travel Tip